Dopaminers/LiveMart/README.md

 # LiveMart
-An Ecommerce websiter with all User and Merchant features included.
+An Ecommerce website with all User and Merchant features included.